 Not only are there differences for the user; they are also developed and deployed differently, so it’s important not to get the two confused.

 First, though, it can be useful to distinguish between web apps and websites.
-Simply put, a web app is a website that is designed fluidly, responding to being viewed on a smartphone.
+Simply put, a web app is a website that is design fluidly, responding to being view on a smartphone.
 There are many different types of websites out there, some are static and rarely updated, while others are responsive and have a great deal of interactivity.
 Web apps, specifically, function like downloadable apps, but all from the comfort of your phone’s browser.

 But what is the difference between a mobile app and a web app?
 Let’s take a look.

 Mobile apps are build for a specific platform, such as iOS for the Apple iPhone or Android for a Samsung device.
 They are download and install via an app store and have access to system resources, such as GPS and the camera function.
 Mobile apps live and run on the device itself.
 Snapchat, Instagram, Google Maps and Facebook Messenger are some examples of popular mobile apps.

 Web apps, on the other hand, are accessed via the internet browser and will adapt to whichever device you’re viewing them on.
 They are not native to a particular system and don’t need to be downloaded or installed.
 Due to their responsive nature, they do indeed look and function a lot like mobile apps — and this is where the confusion arises.

 While the designs are similar and follow the same fonts and color scheme, these are essentially two different products.